mykxttyjay/my_portfolio-cms/README.md

 # 🌟 Personal Portfolio - Astro

-A modern, responsive personal portfolio website built with **Astro** featuring a vintage letter theme with elegant animations.
+A modern, responsive personal portfolio website built with **Astro** featuring a vintage letter theme with elegant animations and a simple JSON-based CMS for easy content management.

 ## 📋 Project Overview

-This portfolio showcases my skills, projects, and experience as an IT student and aspiring web developer.
-The site features a unique letter/postal theme with smooth animations and interactive elements.
+This portfolio showcases skills, projects, and experience with a unique letter/postal theme, smooth animations, and interactive elements.
+All content is managed through easy-to-edit JSON files—no database required!

 ## ✨ Features